sdevgroup/project-main/TESTING.md

 ##### Automated Tests:
 https://mochajs.org/
 For intance-server, we used [mocha](https://mochajs.org/) to run our unit tests.
 To run the tests, make sure you are in the instance-server directory, and type "mocha" into the terminal.
-Make sure you have mocha installed
+Make sure you have mocha installed.

 Output:
 ![alt text](http://i.imgur.com/rswbHXU.png)